RECKLESS6321/Project-Maze-Explorer/README.md

 i really dont want to learn/use graph with complex algorithem

-this shit is already confusing most of the code i use in this project idk what it do
+this shit is already confusing most of the code i used in this project idk what it do